trust-agi/trust-agi.github.io/content/openning/.ipynb_checkpoints/index-checkpoint.md

                 * A master degree with a <b> computer science </b> related background, and GPA > 85/100.
 Outstanding students with only undergraduate degree can also be considered, if GPA > 90/100.
                 * Outstanding English skills, e.g., IELTS 6.5 overall (no band less than 6.0), TOEFL IBT 79 + (no sub-score less than 19), PTE 58 (no sub-score less than 50).
                 * <span style="color:red"> A good publication track record, demonstrated by publications.</span>
-                  1.  at least one paper published in CORE [A*/A conference](http://portal.core.edu.au/conf-ranks/) or JCR Q1 Journal, or
+                  1.  at least one paper published in [CORE ranked A*/A conferences](http://portal.core.edu.au/conf-ranks/) or JCR Q1 Journals, or
-                  2. at least one paper published in CCF A/B veneues
+                  2. at least one paper published in [CCF ranked A/B veneues](https://www.aminer.org/ranks/conf?domain_ids=all&type=ccf&search=&metric=ccf_level&order=descend&ccf_level=A,B,C,other&category=Conference).
+                * Special considerations will be given to applicants for the [CSC scholarships](https://www.griffith.edu.au/research-study/scholarships/csc-gu-phd-scholarship).